n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 Gurmukhi includes three below-base consonant forms:

-  - "Halant,Ra" (after the base consonant) and "Ra,Halant" (in a non-syllable-initial position) take on a below-base form.
+  - "Halant,Ra" (after the base consonant or syllable base) and "Ra,Halant" (in a non-syllable-initial position) take on a below-base form.
-  - "Halant,Ha" (after the base consonant) and "Ha,Halant" (in a non-syllable-initial position) take on a below-base form.
+  - "Halant,Ha" (after the base consonant or syllable base) and "Ha,Halant" (in a non-syllable-initial position) take on a below-base form.
-  - "Halant,Va" (after the base consonant) and "Va,Halant" (in a non-syllable-initial position) take on a below-base form.
+  - "Halant,Va" (after the base consonant or syllable base) and "Va,Halant" (in a non-syllable-initial position) take on a below-base form.

 Gurmukhi also includes the CONSONANT_MEDIAL subclass, used only for "Yakash"